MichielDerhaeg/fundeps/notes.md

 Text TODOs
 ==========

-  * mention no kinds in source
+  * fc example no kinds

-  * don't forget wel-formedness rules, etc for haskell and system fc in appendices

-  * rule names required for solver rewrite rules?

   * cite that one paper about reasoning about type families in both directions and talk about it in entailment